romashamin/Size-Marks-PS/README.md

 ### For Satisfied Pro’s

+If you’re professional web developer:
-You’re web professional?
-Use Size Marks for free or buy me a cup of puer tea: [pay $3 by PayPal].
+* Use Size Marks for free and pay with a tweet/post
+* Buy me a cup of puer tea: [pay $3 by PayPal]

 [pay $3 by PayPal]: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=AWYVPVCBHEJXA